Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

-To our knowledge, this approach to control for motion quality in subjective evaluations was first piloted in \citet{jonell2020let}, specifically looking at facial gestures. \citet{rebol2021passing} used a similar methodology with preference tests to quantify the correlation (essentially, appropriateness) between generated hand and body gestures and their associated speech, which we were not aware of until after conducting our challenge.
-However, they asked a different question of the users, did not quantify the appropriateness of real human motion, and only used the approach to evaluate a single gesture-generation method.
+\citet{rebol2021passing} used a similar methodology with preference tests to quantify the correlation (essentially, the appropriateness) between generated hand and body gestures and their associated speech, which we were not aware of until after conducting our challenge.
+However, they asked a different question of the users, did not quantify the appropriateness of real human motion, used data from monocular video rather than 3D motion capture (leading to noticeably lower data quality), and only used the approach to evaluate a single gesture-generation method.

+Since speech audio has to be present in our appropriateness evaluation stimuli, test-taker perception may be subject to the human biases discussed in Sec.\ \ref{sssec:speechmotioninteraction}.
+However, the fact that the speech information (and the avatar used) is the exact same on both sides in every pairwise video presentation in the preference test should serve to control for the effect of these biases on user responses.